-We finally get to see the Borad’s face.
+We finally see the Borad’s face.

 The Borad has chained Peri up so he can turn her into his sex slave.

-Sue: What the **** am I watching?
+Sue: What the **** am I watching, Neil?

-The Borad is defeated when the Doctor reflects his time ray back on him.
+Thankfully, the Borad is defeated when the Doctor reflects his time ray back on him.

-Borad: No!
-You’ve tricked me!
+Borad: You’ve tricked me!

-The Doctor: You tricked yourself.
+The Doctor: You tricked yourself!

 Sue: Yeah, but you still pointed it at him.
 Stop making excuses.

-The Doctor returns to his TARDIS to deal with the Bandrils’ missile but he ends up bickering with Peri instead.
+The Doctor returns to his TARDIS to deal with the Bandrils’ missile, but he ends up bickering with Peri instead.

 Sue: What is going on?
 Has the director left the building?

-Sue: Is he in charge now?
+Sue: So is he in charge now?

-But it’s not over yet.
-The Borad has a clone.
+But it’s not over yet!
+The Borad has a clone!

 Sue: How convenient.
 They didn’t even bother to hint at that.
-That’s lazy.
+That’s just lazy.

 Sue: This isn’t right.
 Matt Smith’s Doctor would see the beauty in everything.
 This is awfully shallow.

-Me: Would you shag him?
+Me: Would you shag the Borad?

 Sue: **** off!

 The Borad is pushed into the Timelash.
-But don’t worry – he’ll have somewhere to swim for the next thousand years.
+But don’t worry – he’ll have somewhere nice to swim for the next thousand years.

 Sue: Are they saying what I think they’re saying?